Hits +

-Hits+ is a compilation album by Australian recording artist Kylie Minogue, which was released on 7 November 2000 by Deconstruction Records.
+Hits + is a compilation album by Australian recording artist Kylie Minogue, which was released on 7 November 2000 by Deconstruction Records.
 The album was the last compilation album which was released by the record label at the time, because Minogue had released her then Parlophone album Light Years (2000).
 The album peaked at number sixty-three in Australia on the ARIA albums chart.

 Background

 It was announced that Minogue would release a compilation with her songs from Deconstruction Records.
-The album was entitled Hits+.
+The album was entitled Hits +.
 The photograph used for the original cover art was later scrapped in favour of another shot, from a 1995 session by Michael Williams.

 "If You Don't Love Me" was originally recorded by British group Prefab Sprout for their 1992 album A Life of Surprises.

 Composition

 The compilation is made up of songs from the albums Kylie Minogue (1994) and Impossible Princess (1997).
 The album includes all seven singles released during the time Minogue was under Deconstruction Records but does not include the Australian only single "Cowboy Style".
-The international release of Hits+ contains only 15 tracks, lacking "This Girl" and just 14 tracks in the U.S. and China, where "Where the Wild Roses Grow" was also omitted.
+The international release of Hits + contains only 15 tracks, omitting "This Girl" and just 14 tracks in the U.S. and China, where "Where the Wild Roses Grow" was also omitted.

 Reception

 Critical response

-Hits+ received positive reception from music critics, many praising it for its Deconstruction songs in a major compilation.
+Hits + received positive reception from music critics, many praising it for its Deconstruction songs in a major compilation.
 Mackenzie Wilson from AllMusic gave it a very positive review, awarding the album four-and-a-half out of five stars.
 She had explained the album saying "Capitalizing on her surging popularity in the States, Arista found themselves promoting Kylie Minogue in early 2002 with the reissue of her Hits + album.
 This particular record highlights the cuts that made Minogue an indie darling in Europe in the mid-'90s, reflecting back on her 1994 self-titled effort and 1997's Impossible Princess.
 American fans might be put off just a bit, for this material is less frilly and far darker than Fever's smash single, 'Can't Get You Out of My Head'.
 But it's still stylish.
 Hits + is perfect for any fan, but it's also a great retrospective for those eager fans who are beginning to discover the wild musical world of Kylie Minogue."